t: 0116 241 8331 e: firstname.lastname@example.org

-The RAID Course is the UK’s leading positive behaviour support approach for tackling challenging behaviour at source - over 15,000 professionals have attended it and below are the courses that are based on this approach.
-APT is the only provider of RAID training in the UK and Ireland and we can bring any (or all) of these courses to your own organisation for a fixed all-inclusive fee, no matter where you are.
+RAID® (Reinforce Appropriate, Implode Disruptive) is a leading positive psychology approach for tackling challenging behaviour at source.
+First written in 1990 (and now in its 11th edition) well over 20,000 professionals working in mental health and related areas are trained in this approach.
+The Association for Psychological Therapies is the only provider of RAID® training in the UK and Ireland and we can bring any of these courses to your own organisation for a fixed all-inclusive fee.

 A 3-day course.